dobots/website/_posts/2014-06-25-a-nonparametric-bayesian-lesson.md

 ## Nonparametric Bayesian

 This Bayesian prelude makes it clear that the structure of the prior is very important.
 Very interesting problems can be solved if the prior gets sufficient structure.
 A nice workshop has been held at Como, Italy, on Applied Bayesian Nonparametrics, from the Applied Bayesian Statistics School, [ABS14](http://www.mi.imati.cnr.it/conferences/abs14.html).
 The lecturers were [Michael Jordan](http://www.cs.berkeley.edu/~jordan/) and [Francois Caron](http://www.stats.ox.ac.uk/~caron/) who talked about Dirichlet processes and Beta processes, respectively.
-If you don't know this Michael Jordan, you probably also haven't heard of past students of him, under which e.g. Yoshua Bengio, Tommi Jaakkola, Andrew Ng, Emanuel Todorov, and Daniel Wolpert.
+If you don't know this Michael Jordan, you might instead have heard one time or another from one of his students, under which e.g. Yoshua Bengio, Tommi Jaakkola, Andrew Ng, Emanuel Todorov, and Daniel Wolpert.
 But, enough small talk, let's face the truth.

 ### The Chinese Restaurant Process